MrFloppy/tasty/README.md

 * PHPUnit
 * Flight
 * Monolog
 * Some kind of DB-Layer (donno exactly.
-Doctrine seems to big, but we will see)
+Doctrine seems too big, but we will see)